Naël Jaby

-Naël Jaby (born 20 April 2001) is a French professional footballer who plays as a midfielder for Championnat National 2 club Moulins Yzeure on loan from Clermont.
+Naël Jaby (born 20 April 2001) is a French professional footballer who plays as a midfielder for Championnat National 2 club Fréjus Saint-Raphaël.

 Club career

 Jaby began his career at US Vic-le-Comte in 2008, a year before joining Montferrand.
 In 2016, he joined the youth academy of Clermont.
 He started making appearances for the club's reserve side in the Championnat National 3 in the 2017–18 season.
 In the 2020–21 season, Jaby joined Austrian club Austria Lustenau on loan.
 He scored one goal and played twenty-one matches for the club in the 2.
 Liga before returning to his parent club.
 On 18 December 2021, Jaby made his senior debut for Clermont in a 4–0 Coupe de France win over Chemin Bas d'Avignon.

 On 29 August 2022, Jaby joined Moulins Yzeure on a season-long loan.

+In August 2024, following his departure from Clermont, Jaby joined Cannes on a one-year deal.

 International career

-Born in France, Jaby is of Algerian descent and holds both French and Algerian citizenship.
+Born in France, Jaby is of Algerian descent and holds both French and Algerian nationalities.
 He has represented France at under-18 and under-19 level.